We aim to provide an application process which is fair, clear, robust and accessible to children from all schools and backgrounds.

 Why do you offer three test dates?
 Why don’t all candidates sit the test on the same day?
 Why do you not allow the test to be taken within a certain timeframe?

 Some elements of our assessment are non-adaptive which means we cannot allow candidates to take the test whenever they wish.
-They have to take it on one of three selected dates – 30th November, 4th December, 6th December 2023.
+They have to take it on one of three selected dates – Friday 29th November, Tuesday 3rd December Thursday 5th December 2024.
 We allow three dates to enable as many primary and prep schools to host the tests themselves as possible, giving them flexibility to work around their calendars.
 To ensure security, different non-adaptive content is produced for each of the three sitting dates.
 Our Consortium schools accommodate pupils who cannot take the exam in their own school.

 Why do you allow some candidates to take the exam in their own school and some in Consortium schools?
 Is this fair?